UPDATED 04/03/2019 schematics and description updated

 Rotate the handle to select the menu item.
 To change the selected item, press lightly the encoder handle.
 After adjusting the parameter, press the handle again to return to the setup menu.
 Long press of the encoder handle can be used to return back to standby mode and save the parameters in the EEPROM.

 The schematics of sensor reading of this controller depends on the type of the soldering iron thermal sensor: thermistor or thermocouple.
-Both schematics are shown on two pictures bellow.
+Both schematics are combined in one picture below.

-In both schematics the high-accuracy operating amplifier ad822 that implements rail-to-rail technology is used.
+In both schematics the accurate operating amplifier MCP602 that implements rail-to-rail technology is used.
 This amplifier significantly increases the accuracy of the temperature readings and produces near full voltage supplied to the output pin.
 So the interval of readings on the A0 pin is 0-1023.
-You can replace the ad822 amplifier with its analog.
-This allows the controller to keep the temperature of the iron inside the smaller interval.
+You can replace the mcp602 amplifier with its analog.
+Using accurate operating amplifier allows the controller to keep the temperature of the iron inside the smaller interval.

 Initial Setup of the Controller